 Drug and Alcohol Testing

 Drug and alcohol testing (including marijuana testing) is an important component of treatment and should be performed as medically indicated at all levels of care.
-In addition to urine drug screens, NorthStar Transitions offers a cellular Sober Link breathalyzer device to clients in day treatment and intensive outpatient for additional accountability.

 If you or a loved one suffers from marijuana addiction or a marijuana abuse disorder, NorthStar Transitions can help!
 Please click HERE to verify your insurance and an admission representative will contact you within 24 hours to counsel you on the available treatment options and insurance coverage.